pitfail/pitfail-reports/report3/domain.rst

 1. Limit orders

-2. Autamated (synthetic) trading orders.
+2. Automated (synthetic) trading orders.

 Market orders do not exist when the system is idle because market orders are executed at the offering price as soon as they are created.
 PitFail does not